kexiZeroing/kexiZeroing.github.io/src/blog/react-server-side-rendering.md

 export default List;
 ```

+What is RSC wire format?
+The server sends a serialized tree (similar to JSON but with “holes”) to the browser, and the browser can do the work of deserializing it, filling the client placeholders with the actual client components, and rendering the end result. **RSCs don’t output HTML.**

-Besides a `<script>` tag that loads up the JS bundle (client components used in our application), we also tells React “Hey, I know you're missing the server components code, but don't worry: here's what it rendered”.
+Essentially, we're telling React “Hey, I know you're missing the server component code, but don't worry: here's what it rendered”.
+We send along the rendered value, the virtual representation that was generated by the server.
+When React loads on the client, it re-uses that description instead of re-generating it.

 ```jsx
 app.get("/:path", async (req, res) => {